Aceman18/opencv-zero-to-hero/README.md

-# Open CV Zero to Hero
+# OpenCV Zero to Hero
  Learning OpenCV for python

 # DNS configuration for the website